LeetLLM

 A preference must survive swapping A and B

-The crucial detail is normalization.
+The detail that matters is normalization.
 A verdict of B in the first pass and A in the swapped pass can represent the same underlying answer.

 aggregate-order-swaps.py